 Going from reporting incidents to managing incidents

-Lastly, I will give you a step-by-step guide on how to create an incident reporting process using the process management platform Gluu.
+Lastly, here is a step-by-step guide on how to create an incident reporting process using the process management platform Gluu.
+Based on knowledge from the ISO 27001 and ISO 45001 standards, we will create an incident reporting process in Gluu How to set up your incident management process.

 Conclusions

 This post emphasizes incident reporting’s vital role in preventing workplace accidents and promoting organizational learning.
 It relates near misses in personal life to corporate incidents, stressing the risk-reduction benefits of reporting.
-The article introduces incident reporting with references to ISO standards (ISO 45001 and ISO 27002), explaining key terms like non-conformity, deviation, and incident.
+The article introduces incident reporting with references to ISO standards (ISO 45001 and ISO 27001), explaining key terms like non-conformity, deviation, and incident.

 It pinpoints three common issues hindering effective incident reporting: